 A non-refundable fee of \$40.00 should accompany the application.
-No fee is charged for online applications submitted via the University Web site at www.scranton.edu/apply.
+No fee is charged for online applications submitted via the University's Web site at www.scranton.edu/apply.
+The application fee is also waived for those who visit campus or attend one of our fall Open Houses.
 Accepted students who wish to confirm their place in the freshman class should submit a non-refundable class reservation fee of \$150.00 by May 1.
 Resident freshmen should also include a non-refundable room deposit fee of \$150.00.